MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/volume-encryption-deduplication.md

    If the **Install BitLocker feature first** pop-up displays, follow its instructions to install the feature on each server in the cluster, and then restart your servers.

-## Turn on deduplication and compression
+## Turn on deduplication

-Deduplication and compression are managed per volume.
-Deduplication and compression use a post-processing model, which means that you won't see savings until it runs.
-When it does, it will work over all files, even files that were there from before.
+Deduplication uses a post-processing model, which means that you won't see savings until it runs.
+When it does, it deduplicates all existing files.

-To turn on deduplication and compression on a volume in Windows Admin Center:
+To turn on deduplication on a volume in Windows Admin Center:

 1. Connect to an Azure Stack HCI system or Storage Spaces Direct cluster running Windows Server, and then on the **Tools** pane, select **Volumes**.
 1. On the **Volumes** page, select the **Inventory** tab, select the appropriate volume, and then select **Settings**.